 “The tools and knowledge I have gained from the program are priceless.”

-With 26 years of teaching experience in an elementary school classroom under her belt, Julie Ann McCoy Percevecz was under zero pressure to add to her professional credentials.
+With over 25 years of teaching experience in an elementary school classroom under her belt, Julie Ann McCoy Percevecz was under zero pressure to add to her professional credentials.
 A second grade teacher and a gifted and talented program coordinator at her school, she already held a Bachelor’s degree in elementary education and a Master’s in counseling.
-Yet, at the age of 50, this Schertz, TX resident has expanded her academic arsenal even further by graduating from Ashford University with a Master of Arts in Teaching and Learning with Technology (MATLT) – with a 4.0 GPA!
+Yet, at the age of 50, this Schertz, TX resident has expanded her academic arsenal even further by graduating from Ashford University with a Master of Arts in Teaching and Learning with Technology (MATLT).

 Along with the eventual goal of transitioning to becoming an online instructor, Julie cites her desire to improve and enhance her teaching ability in the classroom as a major driving force in pursuing this unique degree.
 “Technology is the future in education.
 My classroom kiddos benefit from this degree every day.
 The tools and knowledge I have gained from the program are priceless, and I share them with my coworkers on a day-to-day basis as well.”